axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

     return b"Hello World from Python!
 Original message: " + msg['MSGHDR'] + msg['MESSAGE']
 ```

-The Python glue in {{% param "product.name" %}} will automatically import modules when it encounters an identifier in dotted notation, so if you use this {{% param "product.name" %}} config:
+The Python glue in {{% param "product.name" %}} automatically imports modules when it encounters an identifier in dotted notation, so if you use this {{% param "product.name" %}} config:

 ```shell
 @version: 4.0